xlanor/mirror.jingk.ai/README.md

 ### Why run a mirror?

 Too many of the smaller distributions that I utilise have only one mirror in the region.

 As several of my colleagues use Arch and alpine quite frequently, I decided it was probably simpler to set up my own mirror to resolve any synchronisation issues.

+The goal of this mirror is to increase coverage for less popular linux distros in Singapore.
+As such, I will try not to sync distributions that already have many good and existing mirrors in SG, unless I am personally using them.

 | [Http](http://mirror.jingk.ai)  | [Https](https://mirror.jingk.ai) | [Rsync](rsync://mirror.jingk.ai) |
 | ------------- | ------------- | ------------- |